ambengers/laravel-query-filter/README.md

 /** Pagination */
 /posts?page=2&per_page=10
 ```
+Note: If pagination keys are not present on the request query string, it will return a collection result.

 ## Search
 This package allows you to define the columns that are searchable.
 By default, when you generate a filter class with `make:query-filter` command,
 the class will contain a `$searchableColumns` array.
-You can then list the searchable columns of your model in this array.
+Then, list the searchable columns of your model in this array.
 ``` php

 class PostFilter extends AbstractQueryFilter